redis/redis-doc/commands/incr.md

 If for some reason the client performs the `INCR` command but does not perform the `EXPIRE` the key will be leaked until we'll see the same IP address again.

-One solution to this is using a default TTL for your redis keys.
-Another solution is converting the `INCR` with optional `EXPIRE` into a Lua script that is sent using the `EVAL` command (only available since Redis version 2.6).
+This can be fixed by turning the `INCR` with optional `EXPIRE` into a Lua script, sent using the `EVAL` command (only available since Redis version 2.6).

 ```
 local value